jparrill/ztp-the-hard-way/docs/disconnected-ZTP-flow-hub-deployment.md

 ## Pre Requirements Phase

-To do it in a regular manner and as a pre-requirement for the OCP deployment we need to:
+To do it in a regular manner and as a pre-requirement for the OCP deployment we need to (The links bellow points you to the official documentation):

 - [Deploy an HTTP server](https://access.redhat.com/documentation/es-es/red_hat_enterprise_linux/8/html/deploying_different_types_of_servers/setting-apache-http-server_deploying-different-types-of-servers)
 - [Deploy an Internal Registry server](https://docs.openshift.com/container-platform/4.7/installing/installing_bare_metal_ipi/ipi-install-installation-workflow.html#ipi-install-creating-a-disconnected-registry_ipi-install-configuration-files)